nvaccess/nvda/user_docs/en/userGuide.md

 |disabled |NVDA will speak "focus mode" or "browse mode" when you change between these navigation modes.
 NVDA will not play any sounds.|

 ##### Trap non-command gestures from reaching the document {#BrowseModeSettingsTrapNonCommandGestures}

+Enabled by default, this option allows you to choose if gestures (such as key presses) that  do not result in an NVDA command and are not considered to be a command key in general, should be trapped from going through to the document you are currently focused on.
+As an example, if enabled and the letter j was pressed, it would be trapped from reaching the document, even though it is not a quick navigation command nor is it likely to be a command in the application itself.
+In this case NVDA will tell Windows to play a default sound whenever a key which gets trapped is pressed.

 | . {.hideHeaderRow} |.|
 |---|---|